spyder-ide/spyder-docs/doc/panes/editor.rst

 Code cells
 ----------

-To run a cell, press :kbd:`Ctrl-Return` (while your cursor is focused on it) or use the :guilabel:`Run current cell` button in Spyder’s toolbar.
+To run a cell, press :kbd:`Ctrl-Return` (while your cursor is focused on it) or use the :guilabel:`Run current cell` button in Spyder's toolbar.

 Run configuration
 -----------------

-You can configure the :guilabel:`Run per file` settings to control where and how this file runs in the :guilabel:`Configuration per file…` dialog under the :menuselection:`Run` menu or pressing :kbd:`Ctrl+F6`.
+You can configure the :guilabel:`Run per file` settings to control where and how this file runs in the :guilabel:`Configuration per file...` dialog under the :menuselection:`Run` menu or pressing :kbd:`Ctrl+F6`.
 For example, you could execute the current file in a dedicated console, remove all variable before executing, or even change the working directory settings.